cbruegg/datetimepicker/README.md

 ## Including in your project

-Last version is 0.0.2

-Just add the following statement in your build.gradle
+Just add the following statement in your build.gradle to include the latest version:

-    compile 'com.github.flavienlaurent.datetimepicker:library:VERSION'
+    compile 'com.github.cbruegg:datetimepicker:0.0.2-highlight-1.0.3'

 ## Usage

-Using the library is simple, just look at the source code of the provided sample [here][4]
+Using the library is simple, just look at the source code of the provided sample [here][4].

 ## Acknowledgements

-* Thanks to Google for this beautiful picker
+* Thanks to Google for this beautiful picker.

 ## License

-    Copyright 2013 Flavien Laurent (DatePicker) edisonw (TimePicker)
+    Copyright 2013 Flavien Laurent (DatePicker), edisonw (TimePicker)

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.